 Special requests for filing an application after February 28 should be directed to the Director of Graduate Enrollment.

-The Ph.D. program is open to women and men who have graduated from an accredited school of social work and have a period of post-master's practice experience (a minimum of one year post-master's experience is required but additional experience is preferred).
+The Ph.D. program is open to candidates who have graduated from an accredited school of social work and have a period of post-master's practice experience (a minimum of one year post-master's experience is required but additional experience is preferred).
 The program will consider applicants who do not have an MSW degree but who have had closely related graduate education and post-graduate clinical practice experience.

 The school has a deep commitment to diversity and to the training of professionals to meet the needs of people of color.
 This commitment is reflected in the development of a diverse student body as well as diversity in the school's faculty and staff.